singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 #### 3. Preparing ink
 If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!

-For this reason, we will move our ink executable into a *bin* folder in the root of the site and rename it *ink.linux* and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.
+For this reason, we will move our ink executable into a `bin` folder in the root of the site and rename it `ink.linux` and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.

-Create the bin folder and rename the linux version of the ink file to *ink.linux* as we do in the command example below, but also keep an ink.osx OR an ink.ms file in there for local use if you're in either OSX or Windows respectively.
+Create the bin folder and rename the linux version of the ink file `ink.linux` as we do in the command example below, but also keep an `ink.osx` OR `an ink.ms` file in there for local use if you're in either OSX or Windows respectively.

 As we're using Linux however, we only need one ink executable and to put it in the bin folder and rename it we'll do the following: